IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - Provides more control over which classes are included in the native image
    - Results in more optimized and smaller native executables

+10. **Integrated Testing in Build Jobs**
+    - Each binary is tested immediately after being built on its native platform
+    - Tests run common Crowdin CLI commands to verify functionality
+    - Uses environment variables for credentials instead of modifying config files
+    - Ensures that only working binaries are released
+    - Provides early detection of platform-specific issues

 ## Component Relationships

 - The periodic build workflow creates the assets that the setup action consumes